uniasset/uniasset-old/README.md

 cd src/
 ```
 And start Omni Core using `./omnicored` (or `./qt/omnicore-qt` if built with UI).
 The inital parse step for a first time run
-will take up to 60 minutes or more, during this time your client will scan the blockchain for Omni Layer transactions.
+will take up to 60 minutes or more, during this time your client will scan the blockchain for UniAsset transactions.
 You can view the
 output of the parsing at any time by viewing the log located in your datadir, by default: `~/.bitcoin/omnicore.log`.

 Omni Core requires the transaction index to be enabled.
 Add an entry to your bitcoin.conf file for `txindex=1` to enable it or Omni Core will refuse to start.